procore/documentation/oauth/oauth_choose_grant_type.md

 ## Client Credentials Grant (Data Connection Applications, userless access)

-If you are developing an application or integration that does not rely on or require access authorization from a specific Procore user, then you will want to implement the Client Credentials grant type using a Developer Managed Service Account.
+If you are developing an application or integration that does not rely on or require access authorization from a specific Procore user, then you will want to implement the Client Credentials grant type using a Developer Managed Service Account (DMSA).
 The Client Credentials grant type is often used for data connection integrations between systems.
 See [OAuth 2.0 Using Client Credentials]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_client_credentials.md %}) and [Developer Managed Service Accounts]({{ site.url }}{{ site.baseurl }}{% link building_applications/developer_managed_service_accounts.md %}) for additional information.